 Population of Iraq

-About three-quarter of the approximately 30 million (2010 estimate) Iraqis are Arabs.
+About three-quarter of the Iraqis is Arab.
 They are descendants of the conquerors who invaded Iraq from the Arabian Peninsula in the seventh century CE.
 The Arab population is sharply divided in religion.
 80 percent of the Arabs are Shiites, making up the largest section of the population.
 The other 20 percent of Arabs are Sunni.

 After the downfall of Saddam Hussein in 2003, Shiite Arabs gained prominent positions in Iraqi politics and government, more or less in proportion to their numbers.
 Sunni Arabs have predictably found their loss of political power and influence after 2003 hard to accept.